Margarita Salas: Scientific activity

-Salas published more than three hundred and fifty publications in international magazines or books and about ten in national media..
+Salas published more than three hundred and fifty publications in international magazines or books and about ten in national media.
 She also has 8 patents, and presented papers at 398 conferences and seminars.
 The patent relating to her discovery of Φ29 generated more royalties for the Spanish National Research Council than any of its other patents, with 50% of its patent royalty income between 2003 and 2009 deriving from it.

 Recognition during her scientific career

 Salas took part on some of the most prestigious scientific societies and institutes nationally and internationally.
 She was awarded with the Rey Jaime I Research Award in 1994.
 She was the director of the Instituto de España (Institute of Spain) in the period 1995–2003.

 She also directed the Severo Ochoa Foundation y and the annual course of the School of Molecular Biology “Eladio Viñuela” of the Menéndez Pelayo International University in Santander.

 She was a member of the Royal Academy of Exact, Physical and Natural Science, of the Royal Spanish Academy, of the European Academy of Sciences and Arts, and of the American Academy of Arts and Sciences, among others.

-In addition, she was named honorary doctorate by the following universities: Rey Juan Carlos, University of Oviedo, Extremadura, Murcia, Politécnica de Madrid, Jaén, Cádiz, Málaga, UNED university, University of Menéndez Pelayo International, Carlos III of Madrid, Burgos,Universidad Autónoma of Barcelona.
+In addition, she was named honorary doctorate by the following universities: Rey Juan Carlos, University of Oviedo, Extremadura, Murcia, Politécnica de Madrid, Jaén, Cádiz, Málaga, UNED university, University of Menéndez Pelayo International, Carlos III of Madrid, Burgos, Universidad Autónoma of Barcelona.

 In 1992 a Secondary Education Institute in Majadahonda (Community of Madrid) was named in honour of Margarita Salas.
 Currently there is another Institute of Secondary Education called the same in Seseña (Toledo).

 She was the "adopted daughter" (hija adoptiva) of the Council of Valdés (Asturias) since 1997, and of Gijón since 2004.

 In May 2007, she was elected to the National Academy of Sciences of the United States, thus becoming the first Spanish woman to join the institution.

-In December of 2018, the name change of the Eliseo Godoy school (Franco's teacher and military) from Zaragoza to Margarita Salas was approved.
+In December 2018, the name change of the Eliseo Godoy school (Franco's teacher and military) from Zaragoza to Margarita Salas was approved.

-On December 10th of 2019, the CSIC Biological Research Center was renamed the Margarita Salas Biological Research Center.
+On December 10 of 2019, the CSIC Biological Research Center was renamed the Margarita Salas Biological Research Center.

 In 2020, a new species of gastropod discovered in waters of the Canary islands, Rissoella salasae, was named after her.